Wrelks-Quantum/wrelks.github.io/_algorithms/1 superdense.md

 ### The Encoder

 The encoders job is simple, take the first qubit from the bell state and apply a single gate operation to it.
-In the two qubit example of this algorithm there are four diffrent ways for the encoder to encode their qubit.
+In the two qubit example of this algorithm there are four different ways for the encoder to encode their qubit.
 Either with a Identity gate (does no change), X-gate, Z-gate, or a combination of the Z and X-gate.
 Each of these four diffrent combinations represents an intended message.

 <div class="card">
   <div class="card__image">